 Discussion hosted in honor of ‘We the People: The Radical Notion of Democracy’ exhibition

 This conversation is hosted in honor of Crystal Bridges’ free exhibition “We the People: The Radical Notion of Democracy” exploring the importance of the U.S. Constitution and free speech to democracy.
+Drawing from their careers and experiences, the speakers will share their perspectives on the role of artists and their civic duties.

 This program will be part of educational resources for teachers through ArkansasIDEAS.
 ArkansasIDEAS connects K-12 educators with quality, ADE-approved professional development and educational opportunities, as well as a wide range of trainings on multiple platforms, thousands of classroom resources, and state and national initiatives.